Jim Power: The Lost Dimension in 3-D

-Jim Power: The Lost Dimension in 3-D is a platform game designed by French developer Loriciel and published by Electro Brain for the Super Nintendo Entertainment System and MS-DOS in 1993.
-A Sega Genesis version was planned, but was cancelled late in development.
-It was finally brought out by Piko Interactive in 2021, together with a brand new Nintendo Entertainment System version and a worldwide release of the Super NES version.
+Jim Power: The Lost Dimension in 3-D is a platform game from French developer Loriciel and published by Electro Brain for the Super Nintendo Entertainment System and MS-DOS in 1993.
+A Sega Genesis version was created, but its release was cancelled despite being completed.
+In 2021, Piko Interactive recovered this version and crowdfunded a release, alongside a new Nintendo Entertainment System port.
 A version for the Nintendo Switch and PlayStation 4 was released on June 2, 2022.

 Gameplay

 The game has several contrasting modes of gameplay, including side-view platforming, top-view, and horizontal shoot 'em up.
 It follows Jim Power in Mutant Planet as a different title, but at the same time reinterpreting the original game by taking many basic elements and levels from it.
 The soundtrack was composed by Chris Hülsbeck of Turrican fame.

 Jim Power: The Lost Dimension in 3-D is often considered by gaming fans to be one of the most difficult games ever made.
 Despite its name, it is an entirely 2D game, although the game uses many layers of parallax scrolling backgrounds moving in opposite directions to give a great sense of depth.
 Together with the 3D glasses that were packaged with the game, designed around the Pulfrich effect, this provided a unique "3D" experience for the time when polygonal 3D graphics were rudimentary and too expensive to implement.
 The 3D feeling could also be related to the overhead stages, showing rotating effects in the same vein as those depicted in similar games like Contra III: The Alien Wars.